EddieTheCubeHead/Scrim-Bot/README.md

 If the project seems like something you could use please contact me for setup guidelines.
 I will probably make the setup of the bot more automated later, but at the moment it requires some manual folder creation.

-As this is my first larger project I already see a lot of things I could improve and probably have missed even more chances of improvement
+As this is my first larger project I already see a lot of things I could improve and probably have missed even more chances of improvement.
 Constructive criticism is always welcome.

 To find out how the bot exactly functions, please visit the wiki: